 How to File a Claim

-The first step if you have windshield damage is to either file a claim or get a quote from a glass repair service.
+The first step if you have a broken or cracked windshield is to either file a claim or get a quote from a glass repair service.
 You shouldn’t wait to address the issue because the damage could get worse.
-Driving with windshield damage is also a safety risk.
+Driving with broken car windows is also a safety risk.
 Filing a claim is a straightforward process.
 You can either call your provider or file online.

 This is a question that many people ask when they’re wondering if they should file a claim.
 The answer depends on your insurance company.
 One glass claim likely won’t impact your rates that much.
 But you can’t be sure unless you speak with your insurer.
 Having several claims in a short time frame can result in your rates seeing a rise.